 The State of Colorado receives annual grants from the Department of Housing and Urban Development (HUD).
-In order to receive those funds, the State is required to prepare and submit a 5-Year Consolidated Plan with Annual Action Plans.
+In order to receive those funds, the State is required to prepare and submit a 5-Year Consolidated Plan along with subsequent Annual Action Plans.
 The Consolidated Plan covers the period from April 1, 2015 through March 31, 2020.
-This Annual Action Plan covers the third program year (2018-2019) of the 2015-2020 Consolidated Plan.
-By submitting this Plan, the State is applying for formula grants from five programs: The Community Development Block Program (CDBG), the HOME Investment Partnership program (HOME), the Emergency Solutions Grant program (ESG), Housing Trust Fund (HTF), and the Housing Opportunities for Persons with AIDS program (HOPWA).
-The Housing Trust Fund (HTF) is a new affordable housing production program that will complement existing Federal, state and local efforts to increase and preserve the supply of decent, safe, and sanitary affordable housing for extremely low- and very low-income households, including homeless families.
+This Annual Action Plan covers the fifth program year (2019-2020) of the 2015-2020 Consolidated Plan.
+By submitting this Plan, the State is applying for formula grants from five programs: the Community Development Block Program (CDBG), the HOME Investment Partnership program (HOME), the Emergency Solutions Grant program (ESG), Housing Trust Fund (HTF), and the Housing Opportunities for Persons with AIDS program (HOPWA).
 The State's Department of Local Affairs (DOLA) is the lead agency in administering these funds, and will use them to further its mission of strengthening Colorado communities in ways that are consistent with the intent of the programs and that comply with the laws and regulations that govern them.
 The State of Colorado is committed to providing equal housing opportunity to all of its residents.
 Within DOLA, the Division of Local Government (DLG) is the lead agency for administering CDBG funds.
 The Division of Housing (DOH) is the lead agency for the HOME, ESG, HTF, and HOPWA programs.
-The State of Colorado has also received and is overseeing the use of CDBG Disaster Recovery funds (CDBG-DR) to assist with the recovery of communities that were damaged or destroyed by the floods and wildfires 2013.
+The State of Colorado has also received CDBG Disaster Recovery funds (CDBG-DR) to assist with the recovery of communities that were damaged or destroyed by the floods and wildfires 2013.
+DOLA also has oversight over the CDBG-DR grant.